TheMarlboroMan/dfw-jumpstart/README.md

 first the one with the index 1 and then "this").
 No logic of the controllers will be executed at all, so the view will be frozen.

 An example can be seen in the test_2d_text controller which requests text_2d to be drawn and then overlays new elements.

-###Use the tools::view_composer to create static views.
+### Use the tools::view_composer to create static views.

 Static views can be composed with dnot files to avoid the need of hardcoded values and recompilation.
 These are most useful for menus, presentation screens, fixed graphics...
 There is an example in the test_2d_text controller, using the file in "data/app_data/layouts.dat".
 Another is in the menu controller, which does things like use external representations and manipulate representations in the layout from the code.

 The documentation of the class is fairly complete in any case.

-###Add new inputs:
+### Add new inputs:

 - Add it to the enum in class/input.h.
 - In case you need a keyboard input:
 	- Locate the sdl key mapping in SDL_keycode.h (locate SDK_scancode.h first, usually in /usr/include/SDL2).
 	- Or use the showkey -a command (second result).
 	- Remember, this is a scancode, not the ASCII value!.
 - Add this mapping to data/config/config.dnot in the "input" sequence.
 	- The first parameter is "type" (0 is keyboard).
 	- The second is device number and
 	- The third is the code.

 - Map it in class/dfwimpl/state_driver.cpp's prepare_input().
 - Use it in your code by referencing as indicated in class/input.h:
 	- if(input.is_input_[down|pressed|up](input_app::your_input_here)) {...}

-###Change application states (controllers).
+### Change application states (controllers).

-The brute force way: directly replacing states:

 - From the controller code use set_state(state), as in set_state(state_main).
 Use a state defined in states.h.
 - From the state_driver use states.set(v), where v is a state defined in states.h. "states" is a protected property of the state_driver_interface.

 There are examples of both: you can see it done in main.cpp/state_driver.cpp and in the controllers.

-The stack based way: controllers can call the push_state and pop_state to manipulate the state stack.
-This way, the starting controller is at the bottom of the stack (say, the menu controller) and new controllers can be pushed and popped upon it.
-For example:

-- The initial controller is "menu".
-- Menu calls push_state(options)
-- The options controller is executed and calls pop_state()
-- Menu is brought back to the front.
-- Menu calls push_state(game)
-- Game is executed, and calls push_state(map)
-- Map is executed and calls pop_state()
-- Game is executed and calls pop_state()
-- Menu is executed. pop_state() would throw.

-Controllers can always call "state_size()" to see the size of the current state stack.

-###Use "loop" and application step.
+### Use "loop" and application step.

 This is the main application flow: